kennyfrc/cami.js/docs/index.md

 # Cami

-Cami.js is a minimalist yet powerful toolkit to build reactive web components in web applications.
+Cami.js is a minimalist yet powerful toolkit for interactive islands in web applications.
 No build step required.

-While minimalist, it has features you'd expect from a modern web framework, such as reactive web components, async state management, streams, and cross-component state management, ideal for creating internal tools, dashboards, and other web applications.
+It has features you'd expect from a modern UI framework, such as reactive web components, async state management, streams, and cross-component state management.

+Note that Cami specializes in bringing rich interactivity to your web application.
+As such, it's meant to be used alongside a backend framework such as FastAPI, Rails, Sinatra, or any server really that responds with HTML.
+Just paste in Cami's CDN link (or import the bundle) and you'll get the power of many modern UI frameworks without it taking over your workflow.
+Just progressively enhance your HTML with Cami web components.

 API Reference is available [here](./api/index.md).
 Learn by example [here](./learn_by_example/counter.md).